admibrill/lingmo-wiki/docs/en/wiki/develop-guide.md

 ### *2.1* Contribution Workflow

-1. **Fork the Repository (Create a branch)**: Start by forking the repository on GitHub.
+1. **Fork the Repository (Create a Branch)**: Start by forking the repository on GitHub.
 Alternatively, create a branch if you are in the Lingmo OS organization and have write permission in the repository.
-2. **Create a Feature Branch**: Develop your changes in a new branch.
+2. **Create a Feature Branch**: Develop your changes in the newly created fork (or branch).
 3. **Make Changes**: Implement the desired features or fixes.
 4. **Test Changes**: Ensure your changes are tested thoroughly.
-5. **Commit Changes**: Commit your changes with clear and descriptive messages, **and follow [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) as a standard** (very important).
+5. **Commit Changes**: Commit your changes with clear and descriptive messages, **and follow [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) as a standard**.
 6. **Push Changes**: Push your commits to your forked repository.
 7. **Create a Pull Request**: Submit a pull request to the original repository.
 8. **Review and Merge**: Wait for the code reviewers in the corresponding team to review your pull request and merge it into the main branch.